lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 12th, Apr, 2024
+We started to tidy up and release the first version of the NG-framework.
+See you in ICDAR24.

 ## ⑨ th, Apr, 2024
 Another project is about to reach training stage (coding is mostly done), which brings some interesting new features.